hyperfy-xyz/hyperfy/docs/scripting/world/World.md

 Opens a link, defaults to new tab.

-### `.setReticleImage(url: ?String)`
+### `.setReticleImage(url: ?String, scale: ?Number)`

 Sets a custom image for the reticle (crosshair).
 Pass `null` or empty string to restore the default reticle.

+Parameters:
+- `url`: The image URL or `null` to restore default
+- `scale`: Optional scale multiplier (default: 1).
+Base size is 2rem, so scale 2 = 4rem, scale 0.5 = 1rem, etc.

 Note: This only works on the client.
-The image will be scaled to fit a 2rem x 2rem area while maintaining aspect ratio.
+The image will be scaled to fit the calculated size while maintaining aspect ratio.